 President Ted Francis and Rotarians visited Conwy Freewheelers and presented them with a cycle purchased with the Club's donation of £700.

-Rotarian Donald Saunders celebrated his 40th year in Rotary and 25th anniversary of his Presidency of the Club by presenting a magnificent optical glass trophy recognising Exemplary Vocational Service by club members.
-It is to be a perpetual Trophy, and Donald was delighted to present the 2018 award to Rtn Jim Barry in recognition of his valiant work as organiser of our formal Mock Interviews over the past 6 years.
-A miniature version was awarded to Stephen Walburn, the previous year's holder.
+Rotarian Donald Saunders celebrated 100th birthday in November 2024. previously, in his 40th year in Rotary and 25th anniversary of his Presidency of the Club by presenting a magnificent optical glass trophy recognising Exemplary Vocational Service by club members.
+It is to be a perpetual Trophy, and it has been presented to several members over recent years.

 It is with great pride that The Rotary Club of Colwyn Bay announces that the road from the A55 dual carriageway to the roundabout on Abergele Road a section of road that houses both Police and Ambulance services has been named